Accurate Computation of Marginal Data Densities Using Variational Bayes: The New MDD Estimator

 Note that while our approximate posterior density minimizes the \emph{reverse} KL distance between this density and the true posterior density (see equation \ref{eq:minkl}), the optimal importance density is obtained by minimizing the \emph{forward} KL distance between the true posterior and the importance density (see equation \ref{eq:minkl-crossentropy}).

-By the same argument that we used to prove Corollary \ref{cl:dominance}, it can be shown that the optimal importance density dominates the posterior density\footnote{Therefore, according to \cite{Murphy2012}, the entropy method may lead to some other undesirable properties of the approximate density}, a property assumed by \cite{ChanEisenstat2015}.
-Consequently, the entropy method delivers a weighting function that is a~good importance density, while the VB method delivers one that is appropriate for the RIS MDDE.\footnote{There are significant differences between the two approaches to MDD estimation.
-The method by \citeauthor{ChanEisenstat2015} does not require sampling from the posterior distribution using MCMC methods but rather uses independent sampling from $f(\theta)$.
-However, it requires some additional simulations for the optimization process and, more importantly, making some arbitrary choices regarding the functional form of the importance density.
-Our estimator requires only a sample from the posterior density but it does not require any other samplings and optimization through the coordinate ascent algorithm is fast, automatic, and free of arbitrary choices.}
+By the same argument that we used to prove proposition \ref{cl:dominance}, it can be shown that the optimal importance density dominates the posterior density , a property assumed by \cite{ChanEisenstat2015}.
+Consequently, the entropy method delivers a weighting function that is suitable for the IS MDDE, while the VB method delivers one that is appropriate for the RIS MDDE.

+Nevertheless, there are significant differences between the two approaches to MDD estimation.
+The method by \citeauthor{ChanEisenstat2015} does not require sampling from the posterior distribution but rather uses independent sampling from $f(\theta)$.
+Note that in many cases the location and precision of $f(\theta)$ are determined using a sample from the posterior distribution and, thus, sampling from importance density constitutes additional computational cost.
+Further, this method requires some additional simulations for the optimization process and, more importantly, making some arbitrary choices regarding the functional form of the importance density.
+Our estimator requires only a sample from the posterior density and it does not require any other simulations.
+Moreover, in the case of using the mean-field VB the approximate posterior density, $q(\theta)$ is determined by the assumptions regarding the likelihood function and prior distributions and therefore free of arbitrary choices.
+The hyper-parameters of the approximate densities are determined through the coordinate ascent algorithm that is fast and automatic.
+Therefore, our proposition requires relatively little computational effort.

+Another related method for choosing the weighting function within the IS MDDE framework, studied in detail by \cite{Perrakis2014}, is by using the product of marginal posterior densities (PMPD) \citep[see also][]{Fruhwirth-Schnatter2004} given by: